simone201/easy-auth0-java/README.md

-# easy-auth0-java
+# Easy Auth0 Java Library
-Java Library that allows a simpler access to Auth0 APIs, written in Kotlin
+A Java Library that allows a simpler access to Auth0 APIs, written in Kotlin, compatible with any JVM language.

+Allows you to implement a simple authentication in your app with:
+- Username/Password login
+- OAuth 2 Tokens (OpenID compliant)
+- Validate ID Tokens
+- Refresh ID Tokens using Refresh Tokens
+- Retrieve your app users (including emails)
+- Manage login/logout without any hassle in your app
+- Use directly "Basic" and "Bearer" Headers from HTTP requests

+More info to come soon!